Metaswitch/clearwater-readthedocs/Installing a Chef client.md

 Create `~/.chef/chef-client.pem` and paste the private key from the server into it.

-Copy the validator key from the chef server to your client
+Copy the validator key from the chef server to your client.
+You will need to either copy the Amazon SSH key to the client and use it, or copy the validator

-    scp ubuntu@chef-server.<zone>:.chef/validation.pem ~/.chef/
+    scp -i <amazon_ssh_key>.pem ubuntu@chef-server.<zone>:.chef/validation.pem ~/.chef/

+or (on an intermediate box with the SSH key available)

+    scp -i <amazon_ssh_key>.pem ubuntu@chef-server.<zone>:.chef/validation.pem .
+    scp -i <amazon_ssh_key>.pem validation.pem ubuntu@chef-client.<zone>:~/.chef/

 Configure knife using the built in auto-configuration tool.